 5.3.
-Changes to Eligible Entities List: Within the tables below, describe any changes that have occurred to the Eligible Entities within the state since the last federal fiscal Year (FFY), as applicable.
-One or more of the following changes were made to the eligible entity list: [Check all that apply].
-Designation and/or Re-Designation □ De-designations and/or Voluntary Relinquishments □ Mergers □ No Changes to Eligible Entities List GUIDAN NCE: The following three questions will only need to be answered based on your response to 5.3.
+Changes to Eligible Entities List: Within the tables below, describe any changes that have occurred to the Eligible Entities within the state since the last federal fiscal Year (FFY), as applicable. or more of the following changes were made to the eligible entity list: [Check all apply]. □ D 0 esignation and/or Re-Designation e-designations and/or Voluntary Relinquishments lergers o Changes to Eligible Entities List GUIDA NCE: The following three questions will only need to be answered based on your response to 5.3.
 5.3a.
 Designation and Re-Designation: Identify any new entities that have been designated as eligible entities, as defined under Section 676A of the Act, since the last federal fiscal year.
 Include any eligible entities designated to serve an area previously not served by CSBG as well as any entities designated to replace another eligible entity that was terminated (de-designated).
-[N/A] GUIDAI and/or was not included in the previous CSBG State Plan.
-Re- designation implies that an entity that is already designated/receiving funds is now performing the duties and receiving funds that were previously designated to another entity, in addition to the funding that they are already receiving.
+[N/A] GUIDAI a is p T b esignation refers to an entity that was not receiving funding in the previous federal fiscal year(s) nd/or was not included in the previous CSBG State Plan.
+Re- designation implies that an entity that a already designated/receiving funds is now performing the duties and receiving funds that were reviously designated to another entity, in addition to the funding that they are already receiving.
 This is different from a merger as an entity is not absorbing another entity.
 This re- designation may be permanent (requires a formula redistribution) or temporary while the state has officially designated a new entity and has completed a formula redistribution.
 See CSBG Act 676A, Designation and Redesignation, for more information.

-- De-Designations and Voluntary Relinquishments: Identify any entities that are no longer receiving CSBG funding.
+5.3b. le De-Designations and Voluntary Relinquishments: Identify any entities that are no onger receiving CSBG funding.
+Include any eligible entities have been terminated de designated) as defined under Section 676(s) and Section 676(s of the Act, or longer receiving CSBG funding.
 Include any eligible entities have been terminated (de-designated) as defined under Section 676(c) and Section 676C of the Act, or voluntarily relinquished their CSBG eligible entity status since the last federal fiscal year.
+[N/A]

-[N/A] - 5.3c.
+5.3c.
 Mergers: In the table below, provide information about any mergers or other combinations of two or more eligible entities that were each listed in the prior year state plan.
 [N/A]